 In the meantime, I have a couple of yummy, simple, healthy new recipes to share with you!!!
 I stole them from my friend Meghan- our sons were born within a week of each other and naturally, we’ve become quite tight over the past 9 months.
 Thanks Meg!

-•2 1/2 to 3 cups cooked chicken (1-2 breasts depending on size)* if you're time crunched: use canned chicken breast- try to find a low sodium version.
+- 2 1/2 - 3 cups cooked chicken (1-2 breasts depending on the size).
+If you're time crunched: use low sodium canned chicken breast

-Boil the chicken for 35-40 minutes (place raw chx breast in boiling water and then turn down to a simmer for 40 mins)
+- Boil the chicken for 35-40 minutes (place raw chicken breasts in boiling water and then turn down to a simmer for 40 minutes)

-Top with delicious tomatoes and butter lettuce and have on multi-grain bread.
-And you may want to pair it with…
+- Top with delicious tomatoes and butter lettuce and have on multi-grain bread.

 This recipe is SO delicious.
 Watermelon is a sweet treat that packs quite a nutrition punch!
 It's a good source of potassium, vitamins A and C and provides some fibre and folate.
 Watermelon also contains high levels of lycopene, a powerful antioxidant that has been linked to the reduced risk of some cancers.
 And because watermelon is about 92% water, eating watermelon is a perfect way to help rehydrate on those hot summer days (like today!).